Lagrangian filtering for wave-mean flow decomposition: Comparison of filter interval times

 Throughout this study, we used an averaging interval time of $2T = 40$.
 Longer averaging times improve the wave decomposition, since there is less truncation error when approximating the full Lagrangian mean \eqref{fbardef} by the integral over the finite interval \eqref{fbardefs}.
 The condition for the truncation to approximate the full interval is $\omega_c T \gg 1$, where $\omega_c = 2$ here.

 Figure \ref{fig:interval_comparison} shows the impact of increasing the interval time $2T$on the time series of Lagrangian mean and L2 wave perturbation.
 As $T$ increases, the quality of the filter improves and progressively more wave signal is removed from the Lagrangian mean.
 The error decreases until $2T = 40$.
+Filters that are more localised in time (such as a Butterworth or Gaussian filter) would also allow earlier truncation and a shorter averaging interval.